WiredPulse/Group_Policy/README.md

 ### Computer Configuration -> Policies -> Windows Settings -> Security Settings -> System Services
 - RemoteRegistry : Define the Policy and set it to Automatic

+# Set Who Can Add Systems to the Domain
+### Computer Configuration -> Windows Settings -> Security Settings -> Local Policies -> User Rights Assignment
+- Add Workstations to the Domain : Enable this and speicify a group.
+If this is not defined, every authenticated domain user can add 10 workstations to the domain by default.